abdelrahamn1/eat-n-split-react/README.md

 #### 🌟live Demo :  https://6636329d822f94f3a01cb208--warm-hummingbird-b4ea3d.netlify.app/

+##How it Works
+ * you can add any friends by clicking "add" button and from will open to add his/her name and picture
+ * then by select any friend you can spilt bill between you and your friend and automaticly tell if you owens to him or no

 ## Prerequisites
  This project requires NodeJS (version 18 or later) , NPM and React (Vairsion 5 or later) , [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.